stjude/DeepBrainIPP/README.md

         4. Run singularity image

             singularity run -B [location of data and absolute path of base folder of DeepBrainIPP] antsregistrationbatch.img registration_config.json
+        5. Once the process is finished the skull stripped brain will be stored in "final_segmentation" folder and measured volumes will be stored in ".csv" file

 #### Sub-cerebellar Structure Segmentation
 -----